Cocktail (1988 film)

 Cocktail is a 1988 American romantic comedy drama film directed by Roger Donaldson from a screenplay by Heywood Gould, and based on Gould's book of the same name.
 It stars Tom Cruise, Bryan Brown and Elisabeth Shue.
-It tells the story of a business student, who takes up bartending in order to make ends meet.
+It tells the story of business student Brian Flanagan, who takes up bartending in order to make ends meet.

 Released on July 29, 1988, by Buena Vista Pictures (under its adult film label Touchstone Pictures), Cocktail features an original music score composed by J. Peter Robinson.
-Despite earning overwhelmingly negative reviews from critics, and winning the Golden Raspberry Award for Worst Picture, the film was a huge box office success, grossing more than $170 million worldwide against a budget of $20 million, becoming the eighth highest-grossing film of 1988.
+Despite being overwhelmingly panned by critics, and winning the Golden Raspberry Award for Worst Picture, the film was a huge box office success, grossing $171.5 million worldwide against a budget of $20 million, becoming the eighth highest-grossing film of 1988.

 Plot

+Brian Flanagan is a cocky, naïve, ambitious, charismatic, and initially shallow young man from New York City who seeks both get-rich-quick methods and the powerful status that comes with it.

-Cocky Brian Flanagan, recently discharged from the U.S. Army, heads home to New York City, hoping to land a high-powered business job.
+Brian recently got discharged from the U.S. Army, heads home to New York, and hopes to land a high-powered business job.
 He fails and instead works as a bartender while attending business school.

 Doug Coughlin, an experienced bartender, takes Brian under his wing and teaches him flair bartending.
 Doug shares his idea for a nationwide chain of bars called Cocktails & Dreams.
 Brian drops out of business school, and they become popular bartenders at a trendy nightclub.

 Their flairing act attracts Coral, a wealthy photographer, and she and Brian start dating.
-Doug bets Brian that the relationship will not last and, unbeknownst to Brian, seduces Coral.
+Doug bets Brian that the relationship will not last and, unbeknownst to the latter, seduces Coral.
 When Brian finds out, he and Doug fight and dissolve their partnership.

 Two years later, Brian is working at a beachside bar in Jamaica, hoping to save enough money for his own establishment.
 He meets artist Jordan Mooney, and they begin a passionate relationship.
 Doug shows up, married to the wealthy, flirtatious, and much younger Kerry, and bets Brian that he cannot attract Bonnie, a wealthy older woman.
 Brian accepts his challenge and wins Bonnie over.
 Jordan is devastated when she spots Brian and Bonnie drunkenly walking to Bonnie's hotel room.
 The next morning, Brian regrets the fling and seeks out Jordan, only to find that she returned to the United States.

 Brian returns to New York with Bonnie, hoping her influence will help get him the corporate job.
 He soon feels marginalized and resents her lifestyle.
-While attending an art exhibit, Brian has an altercation with the artist in front of Bonnie's friends, leading them to break up.
+While attending an art exhibit, Brian has an altercation with the artist Robert Powell in front of Bonnie's friends, leading them to break up despite her wanting to work things out.